hidden-spectrum/SwiftLAME/README.md

 # SwiftLAME

 SwiftLAME is a lightweight Swift wrapper around the [open-source LAME project](https://lame.sourceforge.io) for converting audio files to MP3.
+This project was created to support the MP3 conversion feature of our [Producer Toolkit macOS App](https://hiddenspectrum.io/producer-toolkit).

 ## Requirements